 Unscrew the bottom housing section of the hand-held microphone.
 Insert the batteries.
 Pay attention to the correct location of the poles.
-The correct arrangement of the batteries is indicated with symbols in the battery compartment.
+The correct battery arrangement is illustrated in the battery compartment.
 Close the battery compartment, screw the bottom housing section back on, and switch the transmitter on.